A Heart-Healthy Diet

 - Eat a bare minimum of trans fats and no more than 7% to 10% of calories from saturated fats (for example, fats found in butter, hard margarine, salad dressing, fried foods, snack foods, sweets, and desserts).

-- When you use added fat, use fats high in monounsaturated or polyunsaturated fats (for example, fats found in canola, olive, and peanut oil).
+- When you use added fat, use fats high in monounsaturated or polyunsaturated fats (for example, fats found in non-tropical canola, olive, and peanut oils).

-- Limit cholesterol consumption.
+Limit cholesterol consumption.
 Limiting dietary cholesterol is recommended in nutrition guidelines.
-Get energy by eating complex carbohydrates (whole-wheat pasta, sweet potatoes, whole-grain breads) and limit simple carbohydrates (regular soft drinks, sugar, sweets).
 The American Heart Association says it is OK to have an egg a day for healthy adults.
 When it comes to lowering blood cholesterol levels, limiting saturated fats is more important than dietary cholesterol intake.
 The recommendation is not to exceed 300 milligrams of dietary cholesterol each day.